 4.1 New and revised IFRSs applied with no effect on the financial statements.
-There are no new and revised IFRSs which have been adopted in these financial statements.

 4.2 New and revised IFRS in issue but not yet effective

 The company has not applied the following new and revised IFRSs that have been issued but are not yet effective.
 The Directors of the Company have not yet had an opportunity to consider the potential impact of the adoption of standards and interpretations in issue but not yet effective and anticipate that these amendments will be adopted in the Company's financial statements when they become effective.